LazyWolves/vision/README.md

 ## Usage and API endpoints

+The following section describes how to use Vision endpoints in order to use its various features.

+### Viewing remote resource files

 The Base path is simply [server_ip]:[port]/

 All the options are simply passed as URL params.
 Only GET method is required.